Clemapfel/jluna/docs/manual.md

 We rarely construct proxies from raw pointers (see the [section on `unsafe` usage](#unsafe)), instead, a proxy will be the return value of a member function of another proxy.

 How can we make a proxy if we need a proxy to do so?
-As we've seen before, jluna offers pre-initialized proxies for `Main`, `Base` and `Core`.
+We've done so already, jluna offers pre-initialized proxies for `Main`, `Base` and `Core`.
 We will limit ourself to `Main` for this section.
-We can use these proxies to generate new proxies for us.
+We can use these proxies of modules to generate new proxies of anything for us.

 To create a proxy from a value, we use `Main.safe_eval("return x")`, where x is a value or a variable (though only the value of that variable will be returned):